-Healthy Fats: olive oil, avocados, nuts (raw, roasted, milks, butters), whole dairy products (whole milk, whole milk cheeses, whole milk yogurt)
+Healthy Fats: olive oil, avocados, nuts (raw, roasted, milks, butters), grass-fed whole dairy products (milk, cheeses, yogurt)

-Complex Carbs: whole grains (like brown rice, millet, quinoa, whole wheat), beans (garbanzo, black, white, pinto)
+Complex Carbs: whole grains (brown rice, millet, quinoa, whole wheat), beans (garbanzo, black, white, pinto)

 Vegetables (fiber/nutrients): greens (kale, spinach, broccoli), root vegetables (carrots, potatoes, sweet potatoes, beets, celery root), squashes (zucchini, butternut, acorn, pumpkin), cabbages (red, white, brussels sprouts), mushrooms, celery, tomatoes

 Fruits (fiber/nutrients): apples, bananas, dates, grapes, kiwi, mangoes, berries (strawberries, raspberries, cranberries, blueberries, boysenberries), citrus (oranges, lemons, limes, grapefruits)

 Probiotics: fermented foods (yogurt, milk kefir, water kefir, kombucha, sourdough bread (whole grain please!), soft cheeses (gouda), sauerkraut, miso soup), supplements (Wellness Mama has some good insight)

 I understand not everyone is physically able to eat all types of food because of health conditions or allergies, and others choose to avoid grains and some/all animal products.
 This is just a starting point to give you an idea of what a healthy diet could look like for you.